 Periodic or even continuous testing of web applications only evaluates the third-party JavaScript that is included as part of the webpage served to visitors.
 However, this JavaScript is simply the call that initiates the connection between the client-side browser and the third party's corresponding external server.
-This attack occurs during that thirdparty server JavaScript response made directly to the client-side browser.
-Website monitoring and detection approaches generate a tremendous amount of false positives, which can result in alert fatigue.
+This attack occurs during that third- party server JavaScript response made directly to the client-side browser.